Broadway Church

 Sunday 4 represents LOVE

-On Christmas Eve, the white Christ candle is lit as white is the color of Christmas.
+On Christmas Eve, the white Christ candle is lit as white is the color of purity, new birth, and Christmas.

 (Green and red at Christmas come from the green leaves and red berries of the holly bush, which was traditionally seen as reminiscent of Christ's crown of thorns with drops of blood.)

-Traditionally, Christmas Day for Christians has marked the beginning of the Christmas season, not the end.
+Traditionally, Christmas Day for Christians marks the beginning of the Christmas season, not the end as with secular, non-religious "observences" of Christmas.
 The season of Advent preparation ends on Christmas Day and begins the 12 days of the true Christmas season, which culminates with Epiphany on January 6, celebrating the arrival of the Wise Men and the end of the Christmas season.